top of page

 Once a small fishing village, Sines retains 'significant nostalgia' in that most people still cherish and preserve that coastal town's cultural identity.
 With about 14,000 residents, Sines has attracted its share of the industry over the recent years but still bears some relevance to its maritime roots.

-The town spreads over 203 square kilometers, including the wonderful city of Porto Covo and its marvelous beaches.
+The town spans 203 square kilometers, encompassing the charming city of Porto Covo and its stunning beaches.

 To the west lies the Atlantic Ocean.
 To the north is Santiago do Cacém, and to the south Odemira.
 Eastwards stretch mountains and rural areas.
 This gives Sines a beautiful harmony between nature, culture, and history.